Monochromatic spanning trees and matchings in ordered complete graphs: Proofs

 The first statement follows from the fact that no red edge can be incident to $z$ because it would be either separated or properly cover one of the red edges $(a,i),(i,b)$.

-To prove the second statement, suppose that there is a (crossing) path $P$ from $\ell$ to some vertex of $x\in V(S)$.
-Since edges of $P$ must cross both $(a,i)$ and $(i,b)$, $x=b$.
-There is a path $Q$ also from $\ell +1$ to $V(S)$ and by the same reason it must end in $b$.
-However, the first edge of the (crossing) path $Q$ must be properly covered by the last edge of $P$ because $\ell+1$ and $b$ are both in $Y$.
+To prove the second statement, suppose there is a (crossing) path $P$ from $\ell$ to some vertex $x$ of $V(S)$.
+Since the edges of $P$ must cross both $(a,i)$ and $(i,b)$, the path $P$ visits even vertices larger than $i$ and odd vertices smaller than $i$.
+It cannot jump to a vertex $v$ larger than $b$, since that edge would contain $(i,b)$.
+Therefore, $x=b$.
+There is also a path $Q$ from $\ell +1$ to $V(S)$ and by a similar reasoning it must end in $a$.
+However, the first edge $(\ell+1,q_1)$ of $Q$ must cross the first edge $(\ell,p_1)$ of $P$, hence $p_1<q_1$.
+Now the second edge $(p_2,p_1)$ of $P$ satisfies $p_2<\ell$, otherwise the edge $(p_2,p_1)$ is contained in $(\ell+1,q_1)$ forming a nested pair.
+If we continue this way, the last edge of $P$, the one incident to $b$ contains $(\ell+1,q_1)$.
 This is a contradiction, proving the second statement.
 The third statement follows the same way by symmetry, proving the claim.
-The claim implies that